20 Tips for Creating Eye-Catching Marketing Videos (2026 Guide)

 13. Use AI to Speed Up Workflow

-15. Optimize Your Thumbnail
+15. Optimize Your Title and Description for Search

-Phase 4: Distribution & Growth
+Phase 4: Distribution and Growth

 18. Repurpose Everything